lukepark327/eth-ghost-sol/README.md

 It needs too many fees(gas) to contain all tree's nodes, so we have to prune some useless branches.
 Fortunately, Ethereum adopts not GHOST but
 **modified GHOST protocol**
 which covers only seven levels, and requires ten confirmations to achieve finality[1].
-It is possible to prune all branches more than ten times previously except main-chain one.
+It is possible to prune all the other branches more than ten times previously except a main-chain one.